advancedtelematic/aktualizr/actions.md

 - [x] Copy an image to the director repo (repo_test.cc)
 - [x] Sign director repo targets (repo_test.cc)

-### cert-provider
+### aktualizr-cert-provider

-`cert-provider` assists with generating credentials and uploading them to a device for implicit provisioning.
+`aktualizr-cert-provider` assists with generating credentials and uploading them to a device for implicit provisioning.

 - [ ] Use file paths from config if provided
 - [ ] Use autoprovisioning credentials if fleet CA and private key are not provided